 - Notice of Requests.
 All requests for curriculum changes must be submitted to the members of the Academic and Health Affairs Committee timely as determined by System Administration. - 5.13 Nature of Requests.
 The nature of each request for a curriculum change and its justification shall be set out in a brief written statement, which shows the title and number of the course, the semester credit hour value, and the department in which the course or program will be offered. - 5.14 Degree Programs.
 Each request for a new degree program shall include a request for the new courses which the program requires. - 5.15 Graduate Programs.
 Each request for a graduate program shall be evaluated on the need of the program and qualifications of the faculty. - Deletions.
 Any course which has not been taught at anytime for the previous three years, as designated by the Coordinating Board, shall be dropped unless authorized for continuation by the Academic and Health Affairs Committee. - 5.17 Committee Considerations.
 In passing upon requests for new courses, the Academic and Health Affairs Committee shall give consideration to the number of courses already available in that department and the enrollment in such courses. - 5.18 Off-Campus Courses.
 Off-campus courses shall be offered only in accordance with guidelines approved by the Coordinating Board. - 5.19 Short Courses.
 The Components shall not offer or allow a student to register for any short courses (any course taught over a period of less than three weeks) where the combined academic credit to be earned for all course work attempted would exceed an average of one semester credit hour per contact week. - 5.1(10) Before any course previously authorized by the Board of Regents and the Coordinating Board can continue to be taught, the course syllabus shall be reviewed once a year by the appropriate departmental chair or head. - 5.1(11) Out-of-Country Courses or Programs.
-As a condition of being permitted to take or participate in Component approved out-of-country courses or programs, a student shall first execute a liability waiver and release of claims in favor of the Board of Regents, the Component, and their respective officers and employees. - 5.2 Reports.
-The Academic and Health Affairs Committee shall examine reports on the academic well-being of the Component Institutions on a
+As a condition of being permitted to take or participate in Component approved out-of-country courses or programs, a student shall first execute a liability waiver and release of claims in favor of the Board of Regents, the Component, and their respective officers and employees. - 5.2 Faculty Academic Workload Policy.
+Faculty have a fundamental role in fostering student success and advancing our Component institutions.